xiaoyeye/CCST/README.md

 ## 2.2 Data Preprocessing and Gaph construction

 Run 'data_generation_merfish.py' to preprocess the raw data.

+`python data_generation_merfish.py`

 The pocessed data will be save in folder "generated_data".
 After perpeocessing, there are 1368 cells with 1892 selected genes. specificlly, the following five files will be used in CCST.

 (1) *features_array_after_removal_low_var.npy* saves the preprocessed gene expression.
 Shape=(1368,1892)